JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 ![](/img/getliving.png)
 *Labour GLA Housing chief Tom Copley at __Get Living London__'s "East Village"*

-We understand that the Mayor and his Labour Party colleagues are motivated by pragmatism - they are building what they can get money for and they can get money for BtR, with some  Discounted Market Rent, when they can't get money to build social rent.
-But for a supposedly market-based solution, drawing funds from big investors,  depends upon a large amount of public money - [£3.5bn, probably rising to £6.6bn](http://www.ukconstructionmedia.co.uk/news/3-5bn-funding-announced-build-new-rented-homes/).
+We understand that the Mayor and his Labour Party colleagues are motivated by pragmatism.
+But while Build to Rent is supposedly a market-based solution to the housing crisis, drawing on institutional investment, it also depends upon a large amount of public money - [£3.5bn, probably rising to £6.6bn](http://www.ukconstructionmedia.co.uk/news/3-5bn-funding-announced-build-new-rented-homes/), while social rented housing is starved of funds.
+We think that the Mayor should stop championing Build to Rent and start fighting to build social rented housing.

+can get money for BtR, with some  Discounted Market Rent, hen they can't get money to build social rent.
+But for a supposedly market-based solution, drawing funds from big investors,(http://www.ukconstructionmedia.co.uk/news/3-5bn-funding-announced-build-new-rented-homes/).
 We think that this is money that would be better spent on social rented housing and that it was the Mayor shouldb fighting for.